AckeeCZ/cookbook-web-task/README.md

 Api could be sometimes tricky but I know you can handle it! 🏆

 ## Designs
 Application should contain these 3 screens.
-You can also download a Sketch app file over [here][4] (it's old we are sorry, you can import it to Figma ideally)
+You can also download a Sketch app file over [here][4] (it's old we are sorry, you can import it to Figma ideally or just code against the screenshots - no worries)

 <img src="https://raw.githubusercontent.com/AckeeCZ/cookbook-web-task/master/screens/01_list.png" width="200">&nbsp;&nbsp;&nbsp;
 <img src="https://raw.githubusercontent.com/AckeeCZ/cookbook-web-task/master/screens/03_add.png" width="200">&nbsp;